christi3k/zulip-gci/explaining-git.md

 *-------------*        *--------------------------*
 ```

+### Applying new commits with `git rebase` or `git merge`

 To bring the changes from these new refs into your working directory, you need
 to `git merge` or `git rebase`.

-For Zulip, you'll always want to use `git
+For Zulip, you'll always want to use `git rebase`:
-rebase`:

 ```
  WORKING TREE                                 REFS DATABASE